 Vyvanse (lisdexamfetamine dimesylate) is a brand-name medication that treats attention deficit hyperactivity disorder (ADHD).
 It also treats moderate to severe eating disorders, such as binge eating disorder (B.E.D.)

 Doctors can prescribe Vyvanse to patients as young as six years old with ADHD.
 The medication itself is primarily a stimulant that works to restore the balance of certain neurotransmitters in the brain.
-It helps with fidgeting, focus, attention, and it can reduce the number of binge eating days in adults suffering from B.E.D.
-However, since the drug falls within the amphetamine family, it has the potential to causes symptoms of addiction and withdrawal.
+It helps with fidgeting, focus, and attention, and it can reduce the number of binge eating days in adults suffering from B.E.D.
+However, since the drug falls within the amphetamine family, it has the potential to cause symptoms of addiction and withdrawal.

 This also makes it a controlled substance, which means it’s illegal without a prescription.
 Vyvanse should never be taken recreationally for weight loss, and patients certainly should not be drinking on Vyvanse.